nlnzcollservices/harvester_manager/Technical_notes.md

 `get_channel(item)`

 At version: `vimeo_harvesters_get_channel`
-!todo version agent_name properly
+!todo version agent_name properly - done SK
-!todo needs general clean up / code review
+!todo needs general clean up / code review - somehow done SK

-Takes channel as URL from `item`, and scrapes all videos visible to youTube-dl (public videos).
+Takes channel as URL from `item`, and scrapes all videos visible to youtube-dl (public videos).

-Scope notes - !todo
+Scope notes - takes channel URL, uses youtube-dl to find video IDs, and checks if each video date is later than `archive_start_date`.
+Then downloads each video and its metadata by video ID with youtube-dl, and puts video and metadata in json format in a folder with name equal to video ID.
+It also creates a CSV report file at the same level as the video folders: each row contains project ID, video ID, date and "True" or "False" for metadata for each attempt.
+Sets `item.collected=True` if fully collected and not recurring.

 `get_video(item)`

 At version: `vimeo_harvesters_get_video`
-!todo version agent_name properly
+!todo version agent_name properly - done SK
 !todo needs general clean up / code review

-Takes video as URL from `item`, and scrapes video if visible to youTube-dl (public videos).
+Takes video as URL from `item`, and scrapes video if visible to youtube-dl (public videos).

+Scope notes - takes URL, gets video ID, and downloads video and metadata by video ID with youtube-dl.
+It puts the video and metadata in json format in a folder with a name equals to video ID.
+It also creates a CSV report file at the same level as the video folder: contains project ID, video ID, date and "True" or "False" for metadata for each attempt.
+Sets `item.collected=True` if collected.

-Scope notes - !todo comments?
+!todo comments?

 ### youtube_harvesters.py

-Uses youtube_dl from within Python.
-See https://pypi.org/project/youtube_dl/ and some HTML scraping to get IDs.
+Uses [youtube_dl](https://pypi.org/project/youtube_dl/) from within Python, the [YouTube API](https://developers.google.com/youtube/v3) for metadata and some HTML scraping with [Selenium](https://selenium-python.readthedocs.io/getting-started.html) and [ChromeDriver](https://chromedriver.chromium.org/) to get video IDs.

+Comments - Comments can be disabled or video and metadata not available for particular day and could be picked up later.

 `get_video(item)`

 At version: `youtube_harvesters_get_video`
 !todo version agent_name properly
 !todo needs general clean up / code review

-Takes video as URL from `item`, and scrapes video if visible to youTube-dl (public videos).
+Takes video as URL from `item`, and scrapes video if visible to youtube-dl (public videos).

-Scope notes - !todo comments?
+Scope notes - takes URL, and then downloads the video with youtube-dl and the metadata and comments with the YouTube API, puts video and metadata and comments (if any) in json format in a folder with name equal to video ID.
+It also creates a CSV report file at the same level as the video folder: contains project ID, video ID, date and "True" or "False" for video, metadata and comments for each attempt.
+Sets `item.collected=True` if collected.

 `get_channel(item)`

 At version: `youtube_harvesters_get_channel`
 !todo version agent_name properly
 !todo needs general clean up / code review

 Takes channel as URL from `item`, and scrapes all videos visible to youTube-dl (public videos).

-Scope notes - !todo comments?
+Scope notes - takes channel URL, uses YouTube API to find video IDs, and checks if each video date is later then `archive_start_date`.
+It then downloads each video with youtube-dl and the metadata and comments with the YouTube API, puts each video with metadata and comments (if any) in json format in a folder with name equal to video ID.
+It also creates a CSV report file at the same level as the video folders: each row contains project ID, video ID, date and "True" or "False" for video, metadata and comments for each attempt.
+Sets `item.collected=True` if fully collected and not recurring.

 `get_playlist(item)`

 At version: `youtube_harvesters_get_playlist`
 !todo version agent_name properly
 !todo needs general clean up / code review

 Takes playlist as URL from `item`, and scrapes all videos visible to youTube-dl (public videos).

-Scope notes - !todo
+Scope notes - takes playlist URL, uses YouTube API to find video IDs, and checks if each video date is later then `archive_start_date`.
+It then downloads each video with youtube-dl and the metadata and comments with the YouTube API, puts each video with metadata and comments (if any) in json format in a folder with name equal to video ID.
+It also creates a CSV report file at the same level as the video folders: each row contains project ID, video ID, date and "True" or "False" for video, metadata and comments for each attempt.
+Sets `item.collected=True` if fully collected and not recurring.

 `get_user(item)`

 At version: `youtube_harvesters_get_user`
 !todo version agent_name properly
 !todo needs general clean up / code review

 Takes user as URL from `item`, and scrapes all videos visible to youTube-dl (public videos).

-Scope notes - !todo comments?
+Scope notes - takes user account URL, uses Selenium and ChromeDriver to find video IDs, and checks if each video date is later then `archive_start_date`.
+It then downloads each video with youtube-dl and the metadata and comments with the YouTube API, puts each video with metadata and comments (if any) in json format in a folder with name equal to video ID.
+It also creates a CSV report file at the same level as the video folders: each row contains project ID, video ID, date and "True" or "False" for video, metadata and comments for each attempt.
+Sets `item.collected=True` if fully collected and not recurring.